 Yaama (Hello in Gamilaraay), My name is Natasha Kaiser nee Budda-Deen, I am a proud Aboriginal woman from the Gomeroi tribe in NSW.
-I currently reside in Victoria with my husband and 2 young sons.
+I currently reside in Western Australia with my husband and 2 young sons.

 I was also lucky enough to learn to paint and weave, two of my uncle's and aunty shared their craft with me and I feel very grateful to be able to share that with you.
 I am very grateful to the strong women and men in my family who have mentored and guided me throughout the years and help shape me into the strong, black woman I am today.